aykamko/octobear/README.md

     make a directory to contain your work, since this process creates a lot of files, and you will want to contain them.
 Then, grab a copy of [Apache PDFBox](https://pdfbox.apache.org/download.cgi) and save it as
     `pdfbox.jar` in your working directory.
-Copy the identify-account-forms script into your working directory, as well as your `cs162.class-*.pdf` files.
+Copy the identify_account_forms script into your working directory, as well as your `cs162.class-*.pdf` files.

     The process can be summarized like: